 Here are some of the key features to look out for.

-Best for: Mid-size companies, enterprises, and fast-growing SMBs that need a powerful, flexible, and spreadsheet-native solution for financial consolidation, planning, and analysis.
+Best for: Mid-size companies and enterprises that need a powerful, flexible, and spreadsheet-native AI-powered financial intelligence solution to streamline financial close

-Cube is the first spreadsheet-native FP&A platform designed to integrate seamlessly with Excel and Google Sheets, where it consolidates financial information for accurate budgeting and forecasting operations.
-Cube allows finance teams to continue working in their familiar spreadsheet environment with automation, AI-powered insights, and real-time data integration.
+Cube is an AI-powered financial intelligence FP&A platform that natively integrates with Excel and Google Sheets, where it consolidates financial information for accurate budgeting and forecasting operations.
+Cube enables finance teams to continue working in their familiar spreadsheet environment while leveraging automation and real-time data integration.

 With built-in multi-scenario analysis and automated roll-ups, Cube has helped finance teams streamline consolidation processes without manual effort and save $100,000 and $300,000 per year.